2Abendsegler/GClh/docu/faq.md

 <a id="9-en"></a>
 ## 9. How can I report a bug or a feature request?
-For a bug or a feature request you can open a <a href="https://github.com/2Abendsegler/GClh/issues/new/choose">new issue</a> on our development platform at GitHub.<br>
+For a bug or a feature request you can open a <a href="https://github.com/2Abendsegler/GClh/issues/new/choose">new issue</a> on our development platform at GitHub.<br><br>
 Or you can create a note in one of the forums or on our discussions page.
 See <a href="#8-en">FAQ 8</a>.<br>
 <br>